Mehra1998/Crawnix/README.md

 ```

 # License :
-TweePy is licensed under the GNU GPL license. take a look at the  [LICENSE](https://github.com/Mehra1998/Crawnix/blob/master/LICENSE) for more information
+Crawnix is licensed under the GNU GPL license. take a look at the  [LICENSE](https://github.com/Mehra1998/Crawnix/blob/master/LICENSE) for more information